tfgg/yournextmep/_candidates/eu2014/libdem/owen-temple.md

 person: owen-temple
 region: north-east
 party: libdem
-title: North East - Liberal Democrats - Owen Temple
+title: Owen Temple is running for MEP in North East for the Liberal Democrats
 incumbent: false
 ---